About the Foundation

 Education Program Officer

-Meghan Behnke serves as the Education Program Officer for the Carol and Gene Ludwig Family Foundation.
-Meghan is a passionate college and career access advocate who has devoted her career to working with organizations that are committed to ensuring that students receive the high-quality education and resources that they deserve so they can lead choice-filled lives.
+Meghan is a passionate college and career access advocate who has devoted her career to working with organizations committed to ensuring that students receive the high-quality education and resources that they deserve and will lead to choice-filled lives.

-Meghan has worked extensively in the education and non-profit sectors, with a specific focus on supporting postsecondary success for students from low-income communities.
+Meghan’s work in the education and non-profit sectors has focused on supporting postsecondary success for students from low-income communities.
 She most recently served as the Deputy Director of the KIPP Through College & Career Program at KIPP DC.
 During her decade-long tenure there, Meghan played a key leadership role in operationalizing KIPP DC’s comprehensive alumni support program, including the establishment of its highly successful emergency grants program, which has been replicated in KIPP regions across the country.

 Meghan earned a B.S. in English Education from Boston University.